NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   title: Case-based knowledge for ethical algorithms
   image: images/illustration.jpeg
   content: Algorithm Audit is a nonprofit organization that builds and shares knowledge
-    of ethical algorithms.
+    about ethical algorithms.
 Our independent audit commissions shed light on ethical issues that arise in concrete use cases of algorithmic tools and methods.
   button:
     enable: false